crdant/replicated-salesforce-fulfillment/README.md

 This project arose from discussions with Replicated customers about how to bridge the gap between their sales processes and the license management capabilities of the Replicated platform.
-The goal was to create a seamless workflow that would allow sales teams to generate licenses and provide customers with everything they need to get started, all automatically as part of their normal process without requiring manual intervention or switching between systems.
+The goal was to create a workflow that would allow sales teams to generate licenses and provide customers with everything they need to get started.
+All of this would be implemented as part of their normal process without requiring manual intervention or switching between systems.